ryumiel/deview2015/presentation.md

 ## Problem of Supporting HTML5 2D Video

 ### A little bit different with WebGL's case
-- GPU Accelerated video decoder uses GPU's API at the decoder threads in WebProcess.
+- GPU Accelerated video decoder uses GPU's API at the decoder threads in WebProcess
  - Synchronization!

 ----